 - Gyirung Shengtai Hotel – 3-star locally

-- 3-6 flights per week (or supposed to daily one flight) from Kathmandu to Lhasa or vice-versa.
+- 3-6 flights per week (It is not started now) from Kathmandu to Lhasa or vice-versa.

 - For direct flight: Only one international destination is Kathmandu (Nepal) for Lhasa (Tibet) flight.

 Train Routes to Lhasa (Tibet) from mainland China